sandpiper-toolchain/sandplover/docs/source/guides/userguide.rst

 The `VariableSet` supports all kinds of other controls, such as custom colormaps for any variable, addition of new defined variables, fixed color limits, color normalizations, and more.
 You can also use these attributes of the `VariableSet` in your own plotting routines.

-See the :ref:`default colors in DeltaMetrics here <default_styling>` for more information.
+See the :ref:`default colors in sandplover here <default_styling>` for more information.

 Additionally, there are a :doc:`number of plotting routines <../reference/plot/index>` that are helpful in visualizations.